pineapple-petezah/petezahv4.github.io/README.md

 - We use games from Math 66 Games and the old Selenete.cc
 - We owe our now.gg app and games to Frogie's Arcade

+## Pete Zah Games Stats
+Our website is host to over 10k users!

+Links- Your can visit https://petezahgames.com, https://pineaaple-petezah.github.io, https://petezahiscool.web.app, and https://petezah.web.app for unblocked links!

 ## Summary
 Pete Zah Games is a unblocked games and proxy service meant for you to use at school or work but you can use it at home to.
 Pete Zah Games provides many games which are all self hosted meaning all content is stored in the website.